mangelesg/USA_elections/README.md

 # USA elections : When did the country became polarized?

+I have lived in USA for 9 years.
+I lived in Hawaii for 7 years where everyone I met was Democrat, so I thought most of the country was democrat too.
+Then, I got married and I moved to Florida, where everyone I have met was Republican.
+I have met and loved people from both states, so this strong disagreement in political views intrigued me.
+I have largely watch news from CNN and FOX trying to figure out what USA people really want.
+Unfirtunately, it seems that journalism is largeky biases, so I decided to do what Im best at: look at raw data to understand what is going on.

-In this project I analyse the results of the elections for President, Senators, House of Representatives and Governors since 1900 onwards.
-The data obtained is from 1789 onwards, but before 1900 the political environment was very unstable, therefore I ommit the 1789-1900 period.
+Thus,  I scraped and analyses the results of elections for Presidents, Senators, House of Representatives and Governors since 1850 onwards.
+The data obtained is from 1789 onwards, but before 1850 the political environment was very unstable, therefore I ommit the 1789-1850 period.

-The main aim of this project is to evaluate when did the states became polarized by becoming either Democrat or Republican.
+The main aim of this project is to evaluate when the evolution of USA political distribution, at country and state levels.

 ## WorkFlow:
 The project is divided in three stages, data gathering, data cleaning and data analysis.
 Stages 1 and 2 are in separate notebook, where modules are created than can be inported in the third notebook where the analysis is also done.